AresMUSH/aresmush/plugins/page/help/en/page.md

 ## Blocking and Reporting Pages

+You can block pages from someone you don't want to hear from.

+`page/ignore <name>=<on or off>`

-If someone is harassing you via pages, you can report them.
+If someone is harassing you in pages, you can report them.
 This will automatically include a copy of the pages you select (from page/review) in your report.
-For example, page/report Bob=12-15/Terrible words!

-If the conversation involved multiple players, include all the names from the page/log conversation title in the report.
-For example, page/report Bob Mary=12-15/Bob said terrible words!
+For example, page/report Bob=12-15/Terrible things!
+You have to use the full conversation title in the report if it involves multiple people.
+For example, page/report Bob Mary=12-15/Bob said terrible things!

 `page/report <conversation>=<range>/<reason>` - Creates a report.

-While you're waiting for the game admin to deal with it, you can block the harasser by ignoring them.

-`page/ignore <name>=<on or off>`

 ## Do Not Disturb Mode